jslucascba/blank-starter/README.md

 # blank-starter
-# Start repo for projects and exams.
+# Starter repo for projects and exams.